A Global Fellowship

 Village Church Anglican is part of the Anglican Diocese of the Carolinas.
 We are comprised of Anglican parishes and missions in North and South Carolina.
 The Anglican Diocese of the Carolinas exists to equip clergy and congregations to fulfill the Great Commandments (Mk.12:29-31) and the Great Commission (Mt.28:19-20) by leading people into a growing relationship with Jesus Christ through evangelism, personal discipleship, and the nurturing and planting of congregations.

-Our Bishop is the Rt.
-Rev’d Stephen D. Wood who was elected as the first Bishop of the Diocese of the Carolinas.
-He was consecrated Bishop at St. Andrew’s Anglican Church in Mt.
+Our Bishop (and Archbishop) is the Most Rev’d Stephen D. Wood who was consecrated as the first Bishop of the Diocese of the Carolinas. at St. Andrew’s Anglican Church in Mt.
 Pleasant, SC by Archbishop Robert Duncan on August 25, 2013.
 Co-Consecrators Archbishop-elect Stanley Ntagali of Uganda, and Bishops Roger Ames, Alphonza Gadsen and John Guernsey.
+In 2024, he was elected the third Archbishop of the Anglican Church in North America.

 Church Planting